dracula/tmux/docs/CONFIG.md

 ```

-This contains a remote (experimental) but limits the use of the display widget in MacOS.
+This section includes an experimental remote control feature, but it may limit the widget’s display on macOS.

 In order to utilize the remote feature you need to install the [spotify-player-daemon](https://github.com/aome510/spotify-player#daemon)
 To activate the remote: